jorge-fernandez-salas-ntuDzybCpH0-unsplash

 As of 1990, Picard was recognized in Belgium’s French community as a regional language.

-Unfortunately, like several of its sister languages—and numerous minor Romance languages in the region—Picard is seriously endangered with only 2% of the population speaking the language.
+Unfortunately, like several of its sister languages—and numerous minor Romance languages in the region—Picard is seriously endangered, with only 2% of the population speaking it.

-Even in France’s la région Picardie (the Picardy region), there are relatively few speakers left.
+Even in France’s la région Picardie (the Picardy region), relatively few speakers are left.

 Moselle Franconian